 Honors & Recognitions

-Named to the Super Lawyers "Connecticut Rising Stars" list in the area of family law in 2018, 2019
+Named to the Super Lawyers "Connecticut Rising Stars" list in the area of family law since 2018

 CALI Excellence for the Future Awards in Moot Court, Criminal Appellate Clinic and Appellate Advocacy